 This interim report covers the six month period to September 2018 and is the first since our decision to move our year-end to 31 March.
 The firm has continued to progress its transformation programme during this period in order to provide a more robust platform and enhance our offering to clients for the years ahead.
 As I have stated before, the scale of this process has not been without additional cost and labour, but is now closer to fulfilment.

 The last two months of this period saw a number of important changes, building on the work undertaken in recent years.

-The Board is delighted to announce that Phillip Wale has been appointed as Chief Executive Officer elect of the Company, with effect from 1 August 2018, with his appointment to Chief Executive Officer being subject to approval by the Financial Conduct Authority.
-Phillip brings considerable experience to the Board of WH Ireland having held a number of senior positions in similar financial services businesses which span both Wealth Management and Corporate and Institutional Broking and we believe that we can draw upon this experience to take the Group forward in the next stage of its development.
-This includes senior positions at Goldman Sachs in New York and London, and Chief Executive roles at Seymour Pierce and Panmure Gordon & Co.
+Phillip Wale joined us as CEO (elect) from August 2018, with the FCA approving his appointment last month.
+Phillip has brought considerable experience to the Board of WH Ireland having held a number of senior positions in similar financial services businesses, which span both Wealth Management and Corporate and Institutional Broking, including senior positions at Goldman Sachs in both New York and London, and Chief Executive roles at Seymour Pierce and Panmure Gordon & Co.

 Tim Steel, Chairman WH Ireland Group plc